 The Back Story

 The daughter of a naval pilot, Karin Conlee lived in Maryland, California, and Florida before moving to Memphis when she was fifteen years old.
 Graduating magna cum laude at Rhodes College with a Bachelor of Arts in Business Administration, Karin Conlee originally aimed for a career in television and business.
 She soon learned God had a very different plan for her life.
-During Karin’s freshman year of college, she saw her need for a personal relationship with the Lord and quickly realized God had been preparing her all along for a very different path from corporate America.
+During Karin’s freshman year of college, she saw her need for a personal relationship with the Lord and quickly realized God had been preparing her for a season that would initially be a very different path from corporate America.
 In 1994, she married Chris Conlee and together, they began a journey in ministry.
-Karin worked in academia as Associate Director of Admissions of Rhodes College for four years to support her husband through seminary, before becoming a full-time mother to Mark and Annika.
-The last fifteen years of her life have been spent serving as a hands-on partner in ministry with her husband in Bartlett, TN, Dayton, OH, and now Memphis.
-In the fall of 2001, Chris and Karin moved back to Memphis from Ohio to plant Highpoint Church – a place where they live out compassion without compromise.
+Karin worked in academia as Associate Director of Admissions of Rhodes College for four years to support her husband through seminary, before serving as a hands-on partner in ministry with her husband in Bartlett, TN, Dayton, OH, and then Memphis.
+In the fall of 2001, Chris and Karin moved back to Memphis from Ohio to plant Highpoint Church – a place where they lived out compassion without compromise.